MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets and Baselines.} We evaluate MemSkill on four benchmarks: LoCoMo~\citep{maharana2024evaluating-locomo}, LongMemEval~\citep{wu2024longmemeval}, HotpotQA~\cite{yang2018hotpotqa}, and ALFWorld~\cite{shridhar2020alfworld}, where HotpotQA is used in Section~\ref{sec:exp_shift} to study skill transfer under distribution shift.
 The remaining three benchmarks cover two representative settings. (i) \textit{Conversational Benchmarks} include LoCoMo and LongMemEval, which evaluate memory construction from long, dialogue-style interaction histories.
-For these datasets, we report F1-score (F1) and an LLM-based judge score (L-J). (ii) \textit{Embodied Interactive Tasks} are evaluated on ALFWorld with two standard subsets, ALF-Seen and ALF-Unseen, and we report success rate (SR) and the number of environment interaction steps (\#Steps).
-Specific dataset splits are provided in Appendix~\ref{appendix:exp_eval}.
+For these datasets, we report F1-score (F1) and an LLM-based judge score (L-J). (ii) \textit{Embodied Interactive Tasks} are evaluated on ALFWorld with two standard subsets, ALF-Seen and ALF-Unseen, and we report success rate (SR) and the number of environment interaction steps (\#Stps).
+Appendix~\ref{appendix:exp_eval} provides dataset splits.